Primera División de México Invierno 1997

 Invierno 1997 was the 58th edition of the top professional division of Mexican football, known as Primera División de México, it was the first short tournament of the 1997–98 season.

 It started on July 25 and ended on October 26, 1997.
-UANL was promoted and Pachuca was relegated to the Primera División A.
+Tigres UANL was promoted and Pachuca was relegated to the Primera División A.

 Cruz Azul were the champions and winning its 8th title, after defeated León in extra time with golden goal.